grassFlamingo/NaWeather/README.md

 Everyone is welcomed to get and modify this program.

 !!!!
-THE Weather API cannot be use anymore.
+THE Weather API cannot be used anymore.
 SO, Saddly, this program won't work. at 2017-7-12.